Who's Online |

 I am basically looking for a printer that supports postscript?

-If you are looking for network printer, then postscript is the only choice I'm aware of.
 Another option is too hook it to mac and share it.
 If you can share it as socket or lpd printer, then from amiga side it isaccessed in the same way as regular network printer.
 And in this case postscript is desired as well.
-If you want to be able connect it physically to both machines: I have no idea how usb printers are supported under AOS4.
-Serial/parallel connection should work.
-I have no experienceto share for this case.
-Jack

 "the expression, 'atonal music,' is most unfortunate--it is on a par with calling flying 'the art of not falling,' or swimming 'the art of not drowning.'.
 A. Schoenberg